< More Atcherley family photos

 Resuming more serious RAF duties, Batchy experimented with in-flight refuelling.
 In 1936, with Herbert Rowley, he went to Germany to learn what he could about the Luftwaffe, and reported back to the UK Government recommending a British strike force of Wellingtons and Blenheims, supported by Spitfires and Hurricanes.
 During World War II Batchy developed the Drem lighting system for airfields to guide pilots safely home, and his actions in Norway earned him the country’s highest gallantry decoration, the War Cross.
 Towards the end of the war, at Batchy’s suggestion, a Central Fighter Establishment was formed and he became its first Commandant.
 Batchy went on to command the fledgeling Pakistan Air Force and it was during his time there that he visited Australia, and also New Zealand (where he is pictured above at Hobsonville in 1949).
 The photo below Shows Batchy talking to one of 68 Pakistani apprentices during an inspection at RAF Station Halton, Buckinghamshire on 3 April 1950.
+And the photo below that depicts him at his old school, Oundle, being instructed by Michael Mills in the use of the school’s glider.
+In the years leading up to the outbreak of World War II, Batchy had been instrumental in creating RAF Sections within the Officers’ Training Corps already established in public and secondary schools in Britain.
+He personally recruited masters from public schools into the Royal Air Force Volunteer Reserve to oversee RAF training in the schools.
 The full list of Richard “Batchy” Atcherley’s achievements and exploits is enormous.
 (Photo credits.
 Above: Air Vice Marshal Richard Atcherley, chief of Royal Pakistan Air Force and officers at Hobsonville.
 Whites Aviation Ltd: Photographs.
 Ref: WA-23311-G. Alexander Turnbull Library, Wellington, New Zealand. http://natlib.govt.nz/records/22741225.
-Below: Warburton/Topical Press Agency/Getty Images, editorial image # 3429915.)
+Below: Warburton/Topical Press Agency/Getty Images, editorial image # 3429915.
+Beneath: Used with the kind permission of Oundle School.)